A harbour city on the Baltic coast in the north of Poland

 , and a good 300 miles (500 km) east of Berlin

-Access and costs: Easy, but not necessarily as cheap as one might expect.
+Access and costs: quite easy to get to, but not necessarily as cheap as one might expect.

-Details: Gdansk has good transport links of all kinds, by road, rail, air and sea.
+Details: there are good transport links of all kinds, by road, rail, air and sea.

-The city has its own international airport, named after the city's "hero" and ex-president Lech Walesa.
-It has international connections (including budget airlines) to a few cities in Europe, as well as domestic connections to Warsaw
+Gdańsk has its own international airport named after the city’s “hero” Lech Wałęsa, with several international connections, including by budget airlines, as well as domestic connections to Warsaw

-To cover the city's dark sites/sights you won't need more than two days, plus another day if you want to add a visit to Stutthof
+To cover the city's dark sites/sights you need at least three days, plus another day if you want to add a visit to Stutthof

 as a day-trip excursion.
-It's worth allowing a bit of time for the city itself too, though.
+It's worth allowing a bit of time for exploring the Old Town as well, though.

 Combinations with other dark destinations: